rumca-js/Django-link-archive/README.md

  - Configurable: lists, timeouts
  - Automatic git export, RSS source import
  - Minimal installation, integrator may choose however to use production environment, with a good Database engine.
 Just as it is supported by Django.
 I am using SQLite without any problems.
- - Support for web archive
+ - Support for web archive: archive.org
  - Since it is a Django page, you can show it to your friends (if you like)

 ## Problems with other RSS readers, or apps